Paddy John

-Paddy John (born 23 February 1990) is a Dutch professional footballer who plays as a forward.
+Paddy John (born 23 February 1990) is a Liberian former professional footballer who played as a forward.

 Early and personal life

-John was born in Zwedru, Liberia and grew up in the Netherlands.
+John was born in Zwedru, Liberia, and grew up in the Netherlands.
 His two brothers Collins and Ola are also footballers.

 Career

-John began his career with the youth team of Twente, and began his professional career in the 2008-09 season with Heracles Almelo.
+John began his career with the youth team of Twente, and began his professional career in the 2008–09 season with Heracles Almelo.
 He later played for RKC Waalwijk and Fortuna Sittard, before signing for German Club VfL Osnabrück in July 2011.
 After one season he returned to the Netherlands and signed with AGOVV Apeldoorn.

 John signed for GVVV in August 2016.
 He made one appearance in the Tweede Divisie as a substitute against Jong Sparta before leaving the club in January 2017.